 Areas of higher density may be considered where the standards of the Planned Multi-Family Residence District can be met with regard to access and other design standards.
 Apartment-style development would not be appropriate in this subarea, but age-targeted senior housing or single-family detached buildings with condominium-style management.
-No such use should extend farther than 900 feet from Sawmill Parkway.
+No such use should extend farther than 900 feet from Sawmill Parkway and no building should exceed two stories in height with no more than 4 units per building.